Night of the Demon (1980 film): Censorship

-Due its depiction of brutal violence, Night of the Demon was listed as a "video nasty" by the British Board of Film Classification.
-It remained banned in the United Kingdom until January 1994, when VIPCO resubmitted it to the BBFC, who agreed to pass it with an 18 certificate as long as one minute and forty-one seconds' worth of gore was deleted.
+Due to its depiction of brutal violence, Night of the Demon was listed as a "video nasty" by the BBFC.
+It remained banned in the UK until January 1994, when VIPCO resubmitted it to the BBFC, who agreed to pass it with an 18 certificate as long as 1 minute and 41 seconds' worth of gore was deleted.
 Almost all of the violent scenes were trimmed, but the castration of the biker and the removal of a student's intestines (for use as a flail) were removed completely.

 Home media

-The film was released on VHS in the United States in 1983 by the Los Angeles-based home video company VCII, Inc., who reissued it in 1986.
+The film was released on VHS in the USA in 1983 by the L.A.-based home video company VCII, Inc., who reissued it in 1986.
 Gemstone Entertainment released another VHS edition in 1987.
-Vipco released the film on VHS in the United Kingdom on September 13, 1993, though, according to the British Board of Film Classification, cuts were made to the film for this release.
+Vipco released the film on VHS in the UK on September 13, 1993, though, according to the BBFC, cuts were made to the film for this release.

-It was later released for the first time on DVD by Black Horse on November 1, 2004, and by Vidtape on November 30 that same year.
+It was later released on DVD for the first time by Black Horse on November 1, 2004, and by Vidtape on November 30 that same year.
 Code Red released the film as a part of its Maria's "B" Movie Mayhem series on October 11, 2011.
 It was last released by Mr Fat-W Video on June 21, 2016.

-On November 26, 2021, Severin Films released the film for the first time on Blu-ray, launching it as part of their annual Black Friday online sale.
-Additionally, Severin released a new novelization of the film by Brad Carter, as well as various limited memorabilia, including keychains, figurines, and a small number of bigfoot masks replicated from the mask used in the film.
+On November 26, 2021, Severin Films released the film on Blu-ray for the first time, as part of their annual Black Friday online sale.
+Additionally, Severin released a new novelization of the film by Brad Carter, as well as various limited memorabilia, including keychains, figurines, and a small number of Bigfoot masks replicated from the mask used in the film.